wing5wong/artisan-whs-static/source/_events/2021-07-25_final-day-for-the-junior-school.md

 date: 2021-12-09T20:35:56.822Z
 ---
 Final day for the Junior School is on Friday 10 December.

+Form time is at the usual time.
-PRIZEGIVING starts at 11.00am in our School Hall.
+PRIZEGIVING will begin at 11.00am and should be finished by approximately 12.30pm.
-Final WHS reports for 2021 will be issued to students in their form classes after prizegiving and emailed to parents.
+Students will be issued with their end of year reports at their final form time at the end of prizegiving and then released to go home.

+Reports will also be emailed to parents/caregivers.